Memorials are created and displayed for a lot of reasons. They represent something notable that future generations need not forget.

 If I removed an offender's gravestone to whitewash our history I could then deny any wrongdoing because their history is removed from public view.

 Think about that for a while.

 In the public sector of late (2020) it has been a popular trend of agitiators to forcefully remove memorials of those who they considered oppressive and wrong.
 While their view is justified in many cases, in my view they act adversely to their detriment.

 If you remove confederate memorials from the public view then those who want to deny historic human slavery existed gain traction, no differently than those who want to deny the Holocaust of the Jews, the slaughter of Armenians or the starvation of millions of Russian prisoners under German captivity.

 For me personally, a confederate war memorial is a reminder of how strongly a society can be wrong about the half-baked implementation of the Constitution and resulting fuctional public policy.
 The memorial reminds me of how I need to remind myself that all men are created equal and shall live and be treated with equal opportunity.

 More than 3/4 of a million US citizens died in the US Civil War from 1861-1865 to settle the question of slavery more than 155 years ago.
 Those who captured, trafficed and sold human slaves were rich greedy men and women of all races who became more rich on the oppression of other humans.

 The practice of slave capture, markets, transportation and ownership had to stop.
 From Jefferson's time up until the civil war began there was constant effort to end slavery by diplomacy but that did not work.
 Greed was too strong and blood was too cheap.

 At least the civil war happened long ago.
 The bloodshed today would simply be more horrific.
-It was a rich greedy man's war fought by the poor man on all fronts.
+It was a rich greedy persons's war fought by the poor person on all fronts.
 In my own family history, either written or oral history there is no recalled or written evidence of slave ownership.